PhpGt/StyleGuide/general/php-tags.md

 ## The first line of all `.php` files should be exactly: `<?php`.

-When PHP parses a file, it looks for opening and closing tags, which are `<?php` and `?>` which tell PHP to start and stop interpreting the code between them.
+When PHP parses a file, it looks for opening and closing tags, `<?php` and `?>` which tell PHP to start and stop interpreting the code between them.
 Any characters outside of these tags will be served as text by the webserver.

 A common mistake to make is having a newline or other whitespace character preceding the opening PHP tag.
 This will cause the character to be sent to the output buffer, in turn causing the HTTP headers to be sent before the execution of the script.